Taav0/Nullam/README.md

 ```
 This will get a copy of the project installed locally.

+In order for the database to work, it is necessary to change Database connectionString Data Source in all .cshtml.cs files
+"String connectionString = "Data Source=DESKTOP-H7MTA24;Initial Catalog=nullam;Integrated Security=True";"

 Open with Visual Studio and run application

 ## Built With